 A unit of the Department for Correctional Services located in the Adelaide Magistrates Court, responsible for the preparation of reports and initial interviews for probationers and so forth.

 - custody agreement

-Section 9 of the Children's Protection Act 1993 provides for agreements as to custody to be made for a child.
+Section 96 of the Children and Young People (Safety) Act 2017 (SA) provides for agreements as to custody to be made for a child or young person.
 Voluntary custody agreements can be entered into for no more than 6 months (2 x 3 months) without formal procedures such as a family care meeting or an application for care and protection.

 - decs (declarations)

 Sworn written statements of witnesses that are filed with the Court and provided by the prosecution to defence prior to committal.